Free Consultation

 If they believe the liability to be shared, they will likely be reluctant to pay the full amount of the policy limits when they believe the burden should be shared with another insurer.
 Their primary goal in this instance will be to have a percentage of liability assigned or agreed upon so that the policy payout can be prorated accordingly.

-A good example of disputed liability would be if you attempted to file a claim on your own insurance policy for a hit-and-run accident caused by someone else.
+A good example of disputed liability would be if you attempted to file a car insurance claim on your own insurance policy for a hit-and-run accident caused by someone else.
 Your insurance company could try to argue that their policy does not cover an accident caused by an unknown driver.
 You may need an experienced Chicago hit-and-run accident attorney to help you through the process if you find yourself in this situation.

 Lack of Medical Evaluation

 If you’ve been in a car accident, it’s important to seek medical evaluation or attention immediately.
 Some injuries may not present themselves right away, and you could end up doing damage to yourself before you even realize it.
-Another reason for seeking an immediate medical evaluation is that an insurance company may believe you are making a fraudulent claim if you didn’t seek medical attention immediately following the accident.
+Another reason for seeking an immediate medical evaluation is that an insurance company may believe you are making a fraudulent car insurance claim if you didn’t seek medical attention immediately following the accident.
 They may believe you are attempting to cover an injury received later with your accident claim.

 Delayed Reporting

 Delaying the reporting of an accident can have the same effect as a lack of medical evaluation.
 Read your policy carefully to ensure that you’re reporting an accident within the required time frame.
-An accident reported too long after the event could be considered to be a fraudulent claim, and is more likely to be denied than an accident claim that was reported the day that the event took place.
+An accident reported too long after the event could be considered to be a fraudulent car insurance claim, and is more likely to be denied than an accident claim that was reported the day that the event took place.

 Claim Exceeds Coverage